SailZoo Blog

 Final Thoughts

-As mentioned, it is also possible to buy standard sprayhoods at a lower cost from abroad, especially if you have a boat that is mass-produced in large numbers.
-However, you should be aware that you will need to drill new holes and handle the installation yourself.
+As mentioned, it is also possible to purchase standard sprayhoods at a lower cost from abroad if, for instance, you have a boat that is mass-produced in large numbers.
+However, keep in mind that you will need to drill new holes and handle the installation yourself.
 This can be quite challenging if you want to avoid creases in the fabric and windows.

 Contact a professional canopy maker to design the perfect sprayhood for your boat.